pkliui/machine-learning/README.md

 * For example,  by increasing the number of hidden layers and (or) the number of nodes in them.

 ### Overfitting
+* Data have signal and noise
+* One can always design a perfect in-sample predictor, you capture bioth signal and noise when you do that.
+This predictor will not perform well on out of sample data!
 * Overfitting means a model performs very well on train data and poorly on validation data.
 * An overfit model is characterised by **low bias and high variance**.
 Its performance **varies** strongly for unseen data.
 And it performs very well on the seen data.
 * The model is "too complicated" for this dataset and hence learnt features which do not exist in reality.